-certain time catechumen joined him, desiring to be taught the disciplines of the most holy man.
+Christ, but thy rewards are safe for thee, neither, be-ing decertain that time a catechumen joined him, desiring to be taught the disciplines of the most holy man.
 Who, after a few days, is seized with sickness.
 But just then by chance Martin had departed.
 And when he had been absent for three days: returning and finding the lifeless body, he ran up weeping and wailing.
-But then, seizing hold of the Holy Ghost with the whole of his mind, he prostrateth himself upon the lifeless limbs of his dead brother.
+But 165 then, seizing hold of the Holy Ghost with the whole of his mind, he prostrateth himself upon the lifeless limbs of his dead brother.
 And having devoted himself for some time to prayer, he saw the dead man by degrees gradually to move all his limbs, and his eyes, having been opened, flickered at the sensation of seeing.
 Thus, having been restored life, with baptism having straightway followed: he lived afterwards for many years.
-And this was the first sign, whether of matter or testimony, of Martin's powers among us.
+And this was the first <sign>, whether of matter or testimony, of Martin's powers among us.
 At that time, Martin was entreated to undertake the bishopric of the church at Tours.
-But when he could not easily be delivered thence monastery, certain from his Ruricius, one of the citizens, feigning that his wife was ill, prostrating <himself> on his knees, prevailed that he would go forth.
+But when he could 166 not easily be delivered thence from his monastery, a certain Ruricius, one of the citizens, feigning that his wife was ill, prostrating <himself> on his knees, prevailed that he would go forth.
 With multitudes of citizens having already been posted on the road by which he travelled, under a certain guard he is brought down to the city.
 Wonderful to behold, an incredible multitude, not only from that town but also from the neighbouring cities, assembled to give their support.
 One will among all, the same vows, and the same opinion: Martin was most worthy of the bishopric, <and> the church would be happy with such a priest.